emielkwakkel/emielkwakkel.nl-vue/content/en/blog/sustainable-choices.md

 ---

 ## How to Make concious choices?

-**There is an app for that!
-IT as the solution to every problem.
-This is the mindset that drives developers who live for making an impact to get up every day with fresh energy.
-When looking at sustainability, this leads to IT for Good, Green IT, and the all-encompassing Sustainable IT.**

 At the same time, the energy consumption of digital technologies increases significantly every year.
 Decisions made during development are often unknowingly a major influence on energy consumption, CO2 emissions, and the use of scarce resources.